Rehana303/ryu-punch-ai-platform/knowledge-base/competitors.md

 ## Indirect Competitors

+These companies may compete for some projects but are not always direct competitors.

 - Branding Agencies
 - Creative Agencies
 - Performance Marketing Agencies
-- Digital Agencies
+- Digital Marketing Agencies
 - Product Design Studios
-- Software Companies with Marketing Services
+- Web Development Companies with Marketing Services

 ---

-# Competitor Detection Rule
+# Competitor Detection Rules

-If the company primarily sells:

-- Branding
-- Marketing
-- SEO
-- Advertising
-- Creative Services
-- Performance Marketing

-then classify the company as a competitor and do not qualify it as a lead.
+The AI should classify a company as a competitor if:

+- Its primary business is marketing services.
+- It provides branding services.
+- It offers SEO or performance marketing as its core business.
+- It sells digital marketing solutions similar to Ryu Punch.
+- It targets startups, scale-ups, or technology companies with similar services.

+These companies should not be added to the lead database.

+---

+# Approved Direct Competitors

+This list has been reviewed and approved by Ryu Punch management.

+Version: 1.0
+Status: Approved